rockstor/rockstor-doc/quickstart.rst

 * 2GB RAM
 * 8GB hard disk space for the OS
 * One or more additional hard drives
-* 1Gbps Ethernet interface with internet access
+* 1Gbps Ethernet interface (with internet access -- for updates)
 * CD/DVD drive or USB port for installation

 Download Rockstor